Paul Mercurio: Political career

-Mercurio was elected as a councillor for Mornington Peninsula Shire in November 2020.
+Mercurio was elected as a councillor for Mornington Peninsula Shire in November 2020, representing the Watson ward.

-In November 2022, Mercurio was elected to the Victorian Legislative Assembly, winning the ultra-marginal seat of Hastings for the Australian Labor Party.
+Mercurio was preselected as the Labor candidate for the district of Hastings in December 2021.
+The Hastings district covers the eastern Mornington Peninsula and French Island.
+While Hastings was won by the Liberal Party at the 2018 Victorian state election, an electoral redistribution meant that the seat notionally favoured Labor by a margin of 0.01 percent.
+Neale Burgess, MP for Hastings since 2006, did not contest the 2022 state election, with Briony Hutton selected as the Liberal candidate for the seat.
+Mercurio stated that he had been approached by both the Liberal and Labor parties to stand as a candidate, but felt a stronger affinity towards Labor due to their support for the arts, women's equality, and LGBTQ rights.
+Mercurio took leave from his council position to stand in the state election.
+Hastings was one of a handful of seats that was too close to call in the immediate aftermath of the 26 November state election, although Mercurio led in the initial count.
+On 2 December, ABC election analyst Antony Green called the seat of Hastings for Mercurio.
+Despite polling behind Hutton on first preferences, Mercurio received 51.35 percent in the final two-party-preferred count.
+Mercurio's win triggered a March 2023 by-election in Watson ward.

+Mercurio announced in 2025 that funding would be granted through the state budget for bus upgrades in the Mornington Peninsula, including the creation of a new route that would run across the peninsula from Hastings to Mornington.
+The service commenced running as Route 886 on 5 July 2026, with Mercurio boarding the inaugural service.
+It is the first regular cross-peninsula public transport service since the closure of the Mornington railway line to commuter traffic in 1981.

 Personal life

 Mercurio has been married to his wife Andrea (who was a ballerina with The Australian Ballet and Sydney Dance Company) since 1987, and together they have three children: Emily, Elise and Erin.
 The oldest is a stage manager, the middle is a musical theatre actor and writer, and the youngest is a vet nurse and performs as a pop singer.

-He appeared on the Australian version of the television show Who Do You Think You Are? in 2012 in which he discovered that his grandfather was a member of the Milwaukee division of Cosa Nostra (the Sicilian mafia) in the 1950s.
+He appeared on the Australian version of the television show Who Do You Think You Are? in 2012, in which he discovered that his grandfather was a member of the Milwaukee division of Cosa Nostra (the Sicilian mafia) in the 1950s.
 Mercurio has reflected on this legacy in subsequent interviews and spoken about the effect it has had on his father, and his relationship with his father.

 In 2000, Mercurio's brother Michael took his own life in his early 30s.

 In December 2022, Mercurio was hospitalised with complications from atrial fibrillation following his election win.